 Fortunately for him, the key is Earth.
-The Doctor likes to hang around Earth, and every incarnation of him has, is, or will stay there.
-With this, The Master aims to expand Earth's time and push them all into the sun, wiping out all of them at once.
+The Doctor likes to hang around Earth, and every incarnation of him winds up there at some point in time.
+With this in mind, the Master intends to expand Earth's time and push the planet into the sun, wiping out all of them at once.

 Things don't go to plan, however, as the Doctors escape, but most of them end up trapped in certain places.
 Fortunately, the Seventh Doctor remains unharmed and has found the Time Expander.
 Now, he must reunite his past selves, return Earth's time to normal and confront the villains, ending with a final battle with Davros...